pingcap/docs/tidb-cloud/vector-search-functions-and-operators.md

 # Vector Functions and Operators

+> **Note:**
+>
+> Vector data types and these vector functions are only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.

 ## Vector Functions

-The following functions perform operations on values of [Vector Data Types].
+The following functions are designed specifically for [Vector Data Types].

 **Vector Distance Functions:**